Brazil Rejects G-7's Offer Of $22 Million To Fight Amazon Fires

 "This squabble's infuriating Bolsonaro's critics," NPR's Philip Reeves reports from Rio de Janeiro.
 "They say he should fight the fires — not the French."

-On Monday, Bolsonaro said in a tweet that that he won't accept what he called Macron's "attacks."
+On Monday, Bolsonaro said in a tweet that he won't accept what he called Macron's "attacks."
 He also accused Macron of treating Brazil "as if we were a colony or no man's land."

-In an interview on French TV, Macron later referred to the Amazon as "the lungs of the planet" and pledged that the G-7 group would help Brazil balance its economic development with environmental concerns.
+In an interview on French TV, Macron later referred to the Amazon as "the lungs of the planet" and pledged that the G-7 countries would help Brazil balance its economic development with environmental concerns.
 In an aside addressed to Bolsonaro, he added, "But we cannot allow you to destroy everything."

 EN DIRECT | À l'issue du #G7Biarritz, réponses aux questions que vous vous posez :https://t.co/v1We0iVo86— Emmanuel Macron (@EmmanuelMacron) August 26, 2019